ghiyer/ExData_Plotting1/README.md

 ## Loading the data

-When loading the dataset into R, please consider the following:

-* The dataset has 2,075,259 rows and 9 columns.
-First calculate a rough estimate of how much memory the dataset will require in memory before reading into R. Make sure your computer has enough memory (most modern computers should be fine).
+* The text data file is read and the resultant dataset has 2,075,259 rows and 9 columns.

-* We will only be using data from the dates 2007-02-01 and 2007-02-02.
-One alternative is to read the data from just those dates rather than reading in the entire dataset and subsetting to those dates.

-* You may find it useful to convert the Date and Time variables to Date/Time classes in R using the `strptime()` and `as.Date()` functions.
+* A subset of the above data for the dates 2007-02-01 and 2007-02-02 is taken.

+* The packages lubridate and data.table are used to read, subset and modify data.

-* Note that in this dataset missing values are coded as `?`.
+* The missing values coded as `?` in the dataset are replaced with NA.

 ## Making Plots

-Our overall goal here is simply to examine how household energy usage varies over a 2-day period in February, 2007.
-Your task is to reconstruct the following plots below, all of which were constructed using the base plotting system.
+The plots say how household energy usage varies over a 2-day period in February, 2007.
+All the plots are constructed using the base plotting system.

-First you will need to fork and clone the following GitHub repository:
+The following GitHub repository:
 [https://github.com/rdpeng/ExData_Plotting1](https://github.com/rdpeng/ExData_Plotting1)

-For each plot you should
+has been forked and cloned.

+The R files namely Plot1, Plot2, Plot3, Plot4  and their corresponding
+png files namely Plot1.png, Plot2.png, Plot3.png, Plot4.png
+are added to the above mentioned forked repository.

+## PNG Files

-* Construct the plot and save it to a PNG file with a width of 480 pixels and a height of 480 pixels.
+* Each png file is of the width 480 and height 480.

-* Name each of the plot files as `plot1.png`, `plot2.png`, etc.
+* Name each of the plot file is the same as of its R file.

-* Create a separate R code file (`plot1.R`, `plot2.R`, etc.) that constructs the corresponding plot, i.e. code in `plot1.R` constructs the `plot1.png` plot.
-Your code file **should include code for reading the data** so that the plot can be fully reproduced.
-You should also include the code that creates the PNG file.

-* Add the PNG file and R code file to your git repository

-When you are finished with the assignment, push your git repository to GitHub so that the GitHub version of your repository is up to date.
-There should be four PNG files and four R code files.
+  Example Plot1.R constructs Plot1.png,
+  Plot2.R constructs Plot2.png and so on.

+* Each R file assumes that the text data file called 'household_power_consumption' is stored in the same dirctory as the R file.

+## Plot Files for refernce

-The four plots that you will need to construct are shown below.
+The below four plots are for refernce.

 ### Plot 1